pShota/tgbackupassistant/README.md

 2. file size limit is 2GB and this script will not split larger file (TODO)

-3. large resoluton image 2560 is max limit, it will automatically send as file
+3. large resoluton image (>2560 pixel) will automatically send as file, Telegram size limit.

 4. only one Telegram account can use per container